HandBrake/HandBrake/.github/ISSUE_TEMPLATE/translate_request.md

 Please replace this text with the language or languages you wish to translate.

 ### Please tell us with UI's you wish to translate.
-(After submitting, you all that are relevant.
+(These can be checked after posting).

 - [ ] Windows
 - [ ] Mac